yutongyang0414/Linear_Regression/README.md

 1. Understanding and Loading Data
 2. Visualization and Prelimarary Exploration
 3. Diagnostic Plots
-4. Model Comparisons
-5. Sequential Variable Selection Algorithm
+4. Sequential Variable Selection Algorithm
-6. Summary
+5. Summary

 ## Understanding and Loading Data
 The first file we are going to explore is *pollution.csv*, which contains data on 60 U.S. cities with variables describe below